 What Went Wrong?
 The Creation and Collapse of the Black-Jewish Alliance by Murray Friedman

 African Americans and Jews in the Twentieth Century: Studies in Convergence and Conflict edited by V.P.
-Franklin, by Nancy L. Grant, by Harold M. Kletnick, by Genna Rae McNeil
+Franklin and Nancy L. Grant and Harold M. Kletnick and Genna Rae McNeil

 killing rage: ending racism by bell hooks

 David Brion Davis is Sterling Professor of History Emeritus at Yale and Director Emeritus of Yale’s Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition.
 He is the author of Inhuman Bondage: The Rise and Fall of Slavery in the New World.